The Human Horologium - Ensemble

 Photo and video installation, 2025.

-The video and photo installatin Human Horologium was created in Târgu Jiu, Romania, along the avenue of the famous Brâncusi ensemble: Table of Silence, Gate of the Kiss, and Endless Column.
-Twelve performers stage a living clock, visualizing time as ephemeral, collective “material.”
-Through light, shadow, and movement, a dialogue emerges between monuments and people, addressing both the transience of life and universal themes such as cohesion and community.
+The video and photo installation, 'The Human Horologium', was created in Târgu Jiu, Romania, along the avenue of the renowned Brâncuși ensemble: The Table of Silence, the Gate of the Kiss and the Endless Column.
+Twelve performers stage a living clock, visualising time as an ephemeral and collective 'material'.
+Through the interplay of light, shadow, and movement, a dialogue emerges between the monuments and the people, addressing the transient nature of life and universal themes such as cohesion and community.

 With her work, the artist invites us to reflect on the meaning of time, nature, and collective representations.
 She combines historical and contemporary perspectives and encourages us to understand monuments not only as static objects, but as living, temporary symbols for social and ecological issues.